 3. Name Your Boards to Simplify Your Meal Planning – if Monday is ‘meatless night’, name a board accordingly.
 Crockpot Tuesdays?
 How about a crockpot board?
 Spend some time pinning recipes you already use and some new ones to try.
 Then you’ll be all set to use Pinterest as an effective tool in your meal planning.

-changed how you plan your menu?
+Has Pinterest changed how you plan your menu?
 How do you use it?